MarcSkovMadsen/notes/anaconda-maker/awesome-data-models-and-analytics.md

 At the start of 2020 Panel was nothing like it is today.
 It needed to get feedback and improve.

 So the first contributions I made to Panel were Github Issues ([my issues](https://github.com/holoviz/panel/issues?q=is%3Aissue+author%3AMarcSkovMadsen+)).
 Well prepared Github issues with context and a [minimum reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) is a gift to an open-source project.
-Luckily Philipp Rudiger and the other project maintainers had the time and energy to improve things.
+Luckily Philipp Rudiger, the lead developer of Panel, and other maintainers had the time and energy to improve things.

 One of my first requests ([#831](https://github.com/holoviz/panel/issues/831)) was for a [Discourse site for Panel and the HoloViz ecosystem](https://discourse.holoviz.org/) such that we could start building a community and a community knowledge base.
 Since then, I've been helping users on discourse make cool tools and data apps.
 For example, you can check out [Is there any widget equivalent to a carousel?](https://discourse.holoviz.org/t/is-there-any-widget-equivalent-to-a-carousel/3431).